Church History

 Grace Lee Memorial Chapel

 This chapel was placed in memory of Grace Lee, who was the wife of Harry Lee, Associate Pastor in 1972.
-The chapel is located in the Youth Building.

 Library/Archives